traveltime-dev/traveltime-elasticsearch-plugin/README.md

 Plugin for Elasticsearch that allows users to filter locations using the Traveltime API.

 ## Repository structure
-We maintain separate codebases for each ElasticSearch version between 7.10 and 7.16 (inclusive), and version 5.5.
-They reside in the appropriate branches (e.g. the plugin for version 7.16 is in the `7.16` branch).
+We maintain separate codebases for each ElasticSearch version between 7.10 and 8.1 (inclusive), and version 5.5.
+They reside in the appropriate folders (e.g. the plugin for version 7.16 is in the `7.16` folder).

 ## Installation & configuration
 This is a standard Elasticsearch plugin.
-As such it can be installed by running `elasticsearch-plugin install https://github.com/traveltime-dev/traveltime-elasticsearch-plugin/releases/download/v0.2.23_7.16/traveltime-elasticsearch-plugin_7.16.0_v0.2.23.zip`
+As such it can be installed by running `elasticsearch-plugin install https://github.com/traveltime-dev/traveltime-elasticsearch-plugin/releases/download/v0.2.25/traveltime-elasticsearch-plugin_v0.2.25_8.1.0.zip`

 To use the plugin you **must** specify the following configuration keys:
  - `traveltime.app.id`: this is you API app id.